defold/doc/docs/en/tutorials/war-battles.md

 ## Add the map to the game

 Defold stores everything you build in *collections*.
 A collection is a container of game objects and other collections.
-In *game.project* you specify the collection that is loaded when the game starts up.
-This is initially set to the file */main/main.collection*.
+In the file "game.project" you specify the collection that is loaded when the game starts up.
+This is initially set to the file "/main/main.collection".

-1. Open the file *main.collection*.
+1. Open the file "main.collection".

 2. <kbd>Right click</kbd> the root node of the collection in the *Outline* and select <kbd>Add game object</kbd>.